Lisa Fischer, Ph.D.

 Victoria Walls, M.F.A.

-The ESL Program Student Handbook, updated each August, contains information about continuation, progression, and matriculation as well as information about advising and academic support for students enrolled in the Academic English or Pathway Programs.
+The Academic English and Pathway Program Student Handbook is an introduction to your time at INTO Saint Louis University and a guide to policies and procedures followed by the ESL program.
+The handbook contains information about continuation, progression, and matriculation as well as information about the curriculum, advising, and academic support for students enrolled in SLU's academic English or pathway programs.

 AEP 0100 - Writing and Grammar Level 1: Beginner

-Credit(s): 4 Credits (Repeatable for credit)
+Credit(s): 4 Credits

 This beginner-level course helps students build foundational grammar and writing skills by using the academic writing process to produce sentences and basic paragraphs of 100-200 words.
 Students study the highest-frequency grammatical items beginning with parts of speech, simple present and past verbs, and imperatives.
 Students learn strategies for noticing their grammar errors.
 Proficiency level: beginner.
 Offered fall, spring and summer.